Scott Morrison becomes the first former PM to be censured by the Australian parliament

 An inquiry panel led by High Court judge Virginia Bell found that the former Liberal PM's actions likely hurt public confidence in the government.
 The committee made six recommendations for reforms.

-After the report's release, Morisson had doubled down on his version and said the decision was taken in urgency.
+After the report's release, Morrison had doubled down on his version and said the decision was taken in urgency.

-"These decisions were taken during an extremely challenging period, where there was a need for considerable urgency," said Morisson.
+"These decisions were taken during an extremely challenging period, where there was a need for considerable urgency," said Morrison.

 "I note that the criticisms of my decisions have been made after the event and with the benefit of this perspective," he added.